Earl Bathurst: History

-The title Earl of Bathurst was created in 1772 for Allen Bathurst, 1st Baron Bathurst, a politician and an opponent of Sir Robert Walpole.
+The title Earl Bathurst was created in 1772 for Allen Bathurst, 1st Baron Bathurst, a politician and an opponent of Sir Robert Walpole.
 Bathurst was known for his wit and learning, for his connections with poets and scholars of his time, and for the famous landscape garden he created at his seat, Cirencester House, in Gloucestershire.
-He was the son of Sir Benjamin Bathurst, Cofferer of the Household and Governor of the British East India Company, by his wife Frances, daughter of Sir Allen Apsley and had previously been elevated to the Peerage of Great Britain sixty years before in 1712 as Baron Bathurst, of Battlesden in the County of Bedford.
+He was the son of Sir Benjamin Bathurst, Cofferer of the Household and Governor of the British East India Company, by his wife Frances, daughter of Sir Allen Apsley.
+He had previously been elevated to the Peerage of Great Britain sixty years before in 1712 as Baron Bathurst, of Battlesden in the County of Bedford.
 He married his cousin Catherine Apsley, daughter of his maternal uncle Sir Peter Apsley, in 1704.

 He was succeeded by his second but eldest surviving son, the second Earl.
 He was a prominent lawyer and politician.
 In 1771, four years before the death of his father, he was raised to the Peerage of Great Britain in his own right as Baron Apsley, in the County of Sussex.
 He then served as Lord High Chancellor of Great Britain until 1778 and later held office as Lord President of the Council.
 Bathurst constructed Apsley House in London, which later became the seat of the Dukes of Wellington.
 His eldest son Henry, the third Earl, was a noted politician.
 He served as President of the Board of Trade, as Foreign Secretary, as Secretary of State for War and the Colonies and as Lord President of the Council.
 He gave his name to Bathurst, the capital of The Gambia, now called Banjul; to the Australian town of Bathurst, the first inland city in the country; and to Bathurst Street, a major street in Toronto in Canada.
+There is also the city of Bathurst, a city in the province of New Brunswick in Canada.